HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 ## <a name="SECTION_F32_J1Y_CTB"/> What all GPUs are supported ?

-Currently SWOP framework is designed to start ML nodes on Nvidia GPUs.
+Currently SWOP framework is designed to start ML nodes on Nvidia GPUs and AMD GPUs.
 In the future other GPUs may be supported.

 You can set `--gpus` under `usrcontaineropts` section for the specific user container in the SWOP profile.